External secondment procedures

 12. When determining the ownership of any intellectual property, consideration should be given to apportioning ownership according to the proportion of the secondment costs met by the organisation involved.

-13. SCU employees retain the right of return to their substantive position at the conclusion of a secondment.
+13. University employees retain the right of return to their substantive position at the conclusion of a secondment.
 A condition of approving a period of secondment may be that the employee undertakes to resume full duties at the University on its conclusion and to remain with the University for a time not less than the period of the secondment.

 14. Where the seconded employee's existing conditions of employment and those of the host organisation differ, reasonable effort should be made to maintain the seconded employee's existing conditions.
-This may not always be possible and in such cases, agreement should be reached about the conditions which will apply during the period of the secondment before the secondment is approved.
+This may not always be possible and in such cases, an agreement should be reached about the conditions which will apply during the period of the secondment before the secondment is approved.